Tsuchijo/Tsuchijo.github.io/src/blog/posts/MinecraftComputer.md

 ---
-title: "Designing the Smallest computer in Minecraft"
+title: "Designing the Smallest Computer in Minecraft"
 date: 2025-08-29
 tags: ["Minecraft", "Computer Engineering"]
 excerpt: "How I built the first Microcontroller in Minecraft."